 Additionally, it provides all of the essential components for true thyroid support while doing so as soy and gluten-free.
 It also manages to omit any artificial ingredients and provide a vegetarian-friendly choice.
-As an all-around complete solution for thyroid support, there is very little competition to compare to this supplement.
+For these reasons, it’s our #1 pick

 Its 200 mcg of iodine, 200 mcg of copper, and 140 mg of ashwagandha root make this a supplement with the potential to deliver some of the most substantial health benefits.
-In addition to its solid dosage amounts, trace minerals are delivered in an amino acid chelate.
-This makes the absorption process much easier than in other products.
+In addition to its solid dosage amounts, trace minerals are delivered in an amino acid chelate which make the absorption process much easier.

 Herbal supplements such as kelp and forskolin also take a central role in this supplement.
 With no additional ingredients in the way of artificial ingredients, this non-GMO, vegetarian-friendly supplement is highly versatile and complex making it a solid choice.

 Containing 150 mcg of vitamin B12 per serving, this supplement far exceeds other thyroid support options.
 Additionally, they include the necessary herbal and mineral ingredients alongside the vitamin B12 to ensure higher absorption and bioavailability.
 This bioavailability is further enhanced by the proprietary black pepper extract used in this particular supplement.

 As unique as this formulation is, the omission of any artificial ingredients only adds to its impressive nature.
 As a non-GMO certified product, this is by far one of the most effective and successful thyroid support options available.

 LES only includes one herbal supplement, ashwagandha, and places a high emphasis on vitamins B, D, E, and iodine.